ng-doc/ng-doc/CONTRIBUTING.md

 First you need to make sure that `beta` branch is up-to-date with the `release` branch.
 To do that, merge `release` branch to the `beta` branch.
 After that, you can push your changes to the `main` branch and merge it to the `beta` branch.
-After that, the release process will start automatically and new beta version will be published.
+The release process will start automatically and new beta version will be published.

 Happy contributing!